Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

 \subsection{Reinforcement learning for local policy training}

-Adopted from PRIMAL \cite{PRIMAL}, we train agent's policy using deep reinforcement learning and demonstration learning.
-Multiple agents are trained independently in a shared environment using the Asynchronous Advantage Actor-Critic (A3C) \cite{A3C} algorithm.
-The inputs to the policy network include four layers of an agent's local observation (grid world, obstacles, neighbor agents, neighbors' goal) and its goal position.
-The network outputs include the policy, the value, the on-goal, and the blocking prediction.
-The predicted policy indicates which action the agent should take, while the blocking prediction means the probability that the agent is blocking one or more other agents.
-The detailed architecture of the policy network is shown in Fig. \ref{fig:acnet}.
+We train the agent's policy using deep reinforcement learning and demonstration learning techniques.
+Multiple agents are independently trained in a shared environment utilizing the Asynchronous Advantage Actor-Critic (A3C) algorithm \cite{A3C}.
+The inputs to the policy network comprise four layers of an agent's local observation, which include the grid world, obstacles, neighboring agents, and neighbors' goals, alongside its own goal position.
+The network's outputs consist of the next action, predicted return value, validity of the action, and blocking probability.
+The detailed architecture of the policy network is illustrated in Fig. \ref{fig:acnet}.
+The CNN feature extractor employs two sequential blocks of [Conv2D-Conv2D-Conv2D-Relu-MaxPool].
+The CNN's output is a $512 \times 1$ vector.
+This feature vector is subsequently input into an LSTM to encode temporal features.
+In the GNN block, the adjacency matrix is computed based on the local field of view (FOV), where the ego agent is connected to all other agents within the FOV.
+For each agent within the ego agent's FOV, encoded feature vectors are extracted to create a node embedding matrix of size $N \times 512$, where $N$ represents the maximum number of visible agents.
+The GNN processes both the adjacency and node embedding matrices to produce an $N \times 128$ matrix, with each row reflecting a graph signal from each agent.
+These nodes are averaged and concatenated with the LSTM feature vector.
+The resulting concatenated feature vector is fed into fully-connected layers to predict the variables.

-These outputs are updated after each episode.
+These outputs are updated after every batch of $T=256$ steps or after each episode.
 An episode is finished when all agents successfully arrive at their goals or when the maximum number of episode steps has been reached.
-It is essential to highlight that in PRIMAL \cite{PRIMAL} and PICO \cite{PICO}, the episode length is set to a fixed value of $256$.
-This fixed length could hinder learning in an overcrowded environment with a large world size since agents might not find the way to their goal within the episode length.
-Instead, we use an adaptive value proportional to the environment's complexity, i.e., the number of agents and obstacle density. where $L$ is the maximum episode length, $S$ is the environment size $A$ is the number of agents, $d$ is the obstacle density and $\alpha, \beta$ are hyperparameters ($\alpha = 4, \beta = 5$ in practice).

-The network aims to maximize the discounted return for the trajectory starting at timestep $t$: where $\gamma$ is the discount factor and $r_{t+i}$ is the reward received by the agent at timestep $t+i$ after taking a series of action.
-The optimization can be achieved by minimizing the loss function: where $V(o_t)$ is the predicted value of the policy network at timestep $t$
+Consider a timestep \( t \); the network aims to maximize the discounted return for the trajectory starting at \( t \): where \( \gamma \) is the discount factor and \( r_{t+i} \) is the reward received by the agent at timestep \( t+i \) after taking a series of actions.
+The optimization can be achieved by minimizing the loss function: where \( V(o_t) \) is the predicted value of the policy network at timestep \( t \).